V-Shah07/Study-Companion/README.md

 3. **Organize** notes using tags and subject filtering
 4. **Track focus** with Pomodoro timer
 5. **View analytics** on the dashboard

-## 🔒 Security Considerations

-- **Environment Variables**: All API keys are stored in `.env` files and excluded from version control
-- **Firebase Security**: Firebase security rules should restrict data access to authenticated users only
-- **CORS Configuration**: Backend CORS should be configured for specific domains in production
-- **Data Isolation**: User data is isolated by Firebase Authentication UID
-- **API Key Protection**: OpenAI API keys are never exposed in the codebase

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for GPT and Whisper APIs
-- Tesseract.js for OCR capabilities
-- Expo team for the excellent React Native framework
-- Firebase for backend services

 ---